developmentseed/mosaicjson-spec/0.0.1/Readme.md

 ## 1. Purpose

-This specification attempts to create a standard for representing metadata about mosaic of cloud optimized geotiff (COG) files.
+This specification attempts to create a standard for representing metadata about a mosaic of Cloud-Optimized GeoTIFF (COG) files.

 ## 2. File format

-MosaicJSON is intentionaly based on TileJSON specification and use the JSON format.
+MosaicJSON is intentionally based on the TileJSON specification and uses the JSON format.

 Implementations MUST treat unknown keys as if they weren't present.
 However, implementations MUST expose unknown key/values in their API so that API users can optionally handle these keys.
 Implementations MUST treat invalid values for keys as if they weren't present.
-If the key is required, implementations MUST treat the entire MosaicJSON manifest file as invalid and refuse operation.
+If the key is required and not valid or present, implementations MUST treat the entire MosaicJSON manifest file as invalid and refuse operation.

 ```javascript